-A. Randall Hughes, assistant professor
+A. Randall Hughes, associate professor

 PhD.
 University of California, Davis, Ecology, 2006

 BA.
 University of North Carolina, Chapel Hill, 1997

 Ph.D.
 Yale University, Ecology & Evolutionary Biology, 2009